godotengine/godot-docs/tutorials/matrices_and_transforms.rst

     var final_pos = x.dot(new_pos) + y.dot(new_pos)

-Then what we have is.. wait a minute, it's the ship in it's design position!
+Then what we have is.. wait a minute, it's the ship in its design position!

 .. image:: /img/tutomat9.png